Set up and perform a sine vibration test with ease

 Automatically detect resonances using a swept and/or fixed-frequency sine wave test with control of acceleration, velocity, and displacement.
 Then, use a sine resonance tracked dwell (SRTD) test to determine the number of cycles required to generate a failure at a specific resonant frequency.
 Sine features include easy test entry, configurable tracking filters on input channels, and a large numeric readout.

-Configure up to 512 input channels with either multi-channel averaging or multi-channel extremal control.
-A standard frequency range is DC-4,990Hz which can be extended up to 50,000Hz with the VR9103 High-Frequency option.
-These inputs allow for more than one input channel (multi-channel extremal) for control in a control strategy where the highest, lowest, or average of accelerometer readings will be used for control of the test.
+Configure up to 512 input channels with multi-channel averaging or multi-channel extremal control.
+The standard frequency range is DC-4,990Hz, which can be extended up to 50,000Hz with the VR9103 High-Frequency option.

 VibrationVIEW supports multiple control input channels (multi-channel extremal) when using the highest, lowest, or average accelerometer readings for test control.

 Linear sweep type (Hz/minute or minutes/sweep) or logarithmic (octave/minute, decade/minute, minutes/sweep) sweeps can be specified and changed while running the test.
 The test duration can be entered in terms of length of time, number of sine wave cycles, or number of sweeps.
 Sequences of fixed-frequency tones of a specified acceleration, velocity, or displacement can be run.
 Looping functions allow easy entry of repeating tone sequences.
 Input channels have individually selectable tracking filters (user-configurable) to remove harmonics and out-of-band noise from the measurements.